 Cold beer, chill vibes, costumes whose entire purpose is keeping you warm and comfy.
 Done and done.
 Count me in.
 I’m there.

 And of course, it’s no Halloween party without some kind of cute on-brand food to munch on in-between passing out candy and tracking down who moved the bottle opener and where.
-Spicy deviled eggs and beer cheese fondue are obvious choices, but really, is it even a party without a charcuterie board?
+Spicy deviled eggs and spicy ranch snack mix are obvious choices, but really, is it even a party without a charcuterie board?

 I’ve thrown dozens of parties.
 I’ve attended hundreds of get-togethers.
 I even worked in a cheese shop for two years in college where I made hundreds of cheese boards.
 And I can promise you that nothing gets people more excited than charcuterie.